Mariners add three more players from the 40-man roster, including first baseman Daniel Vogelbach

 With Class AAA Tacoma's season ending on Monday, Seattle added Daniel Vogelbach, Gordon Beckham and Casey Lawrence from the Rainiers.

-With Class AAA Tacoma’s season ending on Monday, the Mariners added three more players from the Rainiers to active roster that are on the 40-man roster.
+With Class AAA Tacoma’s season ending on Monday, the Mariners added three more players from the Rainiers from the 40-man roster to the active roster.

 First baseman Daniel Vogelbach, infielder Gordon Beckham and right-handed pitcher Casey Lawrence were officially recalled on Tuesday afternoon and were available for that night’s game.

-Vogelbach, 25, is making fifth stint with the Mariners this season In 25 Major League games, he is batting .212 (14 for 66) with two doubles, two home runs, seven RBIs, 11 walks and a .342 on-base percentage.
+Vogelbach, 25, is making his fifth stint with the Mariners this season In 25 Major League games, he is batting .212 (14 for 66) with two doubles, two home runs, seven RBIs, 11 walks and a .342 on-base percentage.
 He’s spent most of the season with the Rainiers, where he was productive as usual.
-In 84 games, he hit .290 (86 for 297) with 16 doubles, 20 home runs, 60 RBI, 77 walks, a .434 on-base percentage and a .545 slugging mark.
+In 84 games, he hit .290 (86 for 297) with 16 doubles, 20 home runs, 60 RBIs, 77 walks, a .434 on-base percentage and a .545 slugging mark.
 He led the Pacific Coast League in on-base percentage, while ranking second in walks and third in on-base plus slugging percentage.

-Lawrence, 30, is making his fifth call up with Seattle as a long reliever.
-In eight appearances, he’s posted an 8.31 ERA with 11 strikeouts and 11 walks..
+Lawrence, 30, is making his fifth call-up with Seattle as a long reliever.
+In eight appearances, he’s posted an 8.31 ERA with 11 strikeouts and 11 walks.
 In 16 starts and three relief appearances for Class AAA Tacoma, he posted a 7-5 record with a save and a 3.31 ERA (36 ER, 98.0 IP) with 89 strikeouts and 13 walks.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.